Raiyan-sharif/WebSocketExample/README.md

 Releases Names:
 ==============

-1) AppStoreBJIT
+1) LoadEngineFromAsset
 - Log is opened
 - LanguageEngineUrlForStageBuild set as LanguageEngineURL
-- BJIT_IAP_ProductIDs, bjitAppSpecificSharedSecret is Used
-- Bundle Identifier Used : com.sourcenext.pocketalk.ios.staging
+- Bundle Identifier Used : com.pocketalk.ios.pt.translation
+- productionIAPProduts, productionIAPSharedSecret is Used
 - BASE_URL = https:\/\/test2.pt-v.com
 - AUDIO_STREAM_BASE_URL = wss:\/\/test2.pt-v.com
 - IMEI = 000001006154923
->>>>> Used in Development BJIT Engineers (Pocketalk-iOS-Labo Only)

-2) AppStoreSN
-- Log is opened
-- LanguageEngineUrlForStageBuild set as LanguageEngineURL
-- Bundle Identifier Used : com.sourcenext.pocketalk.ios.stg
-- sNIAPProducts, snIAPSharedSecret is Used
-- BASE_URL = https:\/\/test2.pt-v.com
-- AUDIO_STREAM_BASE_URL = wss:\/\/test2.pt-v.com
-- IMEI = 000001006154923
->>>>> Used for Uploading to TestFligh/Release Build by SN in SN Account

-3) LoadEngineFromAsset
-- Log is opened
-- LanguageEngineUrlForStageBuild set as LanguageEngineURL
-- Bundle Identifier Used : com.sourcenext.pocketalk.ios.staging
-- BJIT_IAP_ProductIDs, bjitAppSpecificSharedSecret is Used
-- BASE_URL = https:\/\/test2.pt-v.com
-- AUDIO_STREAM_BASE_URL = wss:\/\/test2.pt-v.com
-- IMEI = 000001006154923
 >>>>> To Run Engine asset that loads from Projects Local Directory in BJIT Development Environment

-4) Production
+2) Production
 - Log is Closed
 - LanguageEngineUrlForProductionBuild set as LanguageEngineURL
 - productionIAPProduts, productionIAPSharedSecret is Used